Important Notice

 What we don't know yet: How many shares your investment converts to.
 This happens in the final step.

-So your $30,000 becomes $45,000 worth of equity before we convert to actual company shares.
+So in this example, your $30,000 becomes $36,000 worth of equity before we convert to actual company shares.

 "First priced funding round": means the first time investors give the company an official valuation.
 This is different from earlier "seed" rounds where investors might just say "we'll invest $500K and figure out the valuation later."
 The priced round is when your equity credit actually converts to actual ownership percentages.